 Hurtles are meant to be overcome, and all victims of domestic abuse deserve to leave an abusive situation.
 In this blog, we take a closer look at the unique challenges experienced by members of the South Asian community and the steps victims can take to get help.
 Read more

-In recognition of October’s Domestic Violence Awareness Month, Weinberger Divorce & Family Law Group will participate in domestic abuse prevention and awareness activities taking place throughout the month.
+In recognition of October’s Domestic Violence Awareness Month, Weinberger Divorce & Family Law Group, LLC will participate in domestic abuse prevention and awareness activities taking place throughout the month.
 Would you like to participate?
 Check out our list of 2017 awareness month events.
 Each of us can make a difference.
 Please share this blog to help spread the word.
 Read more

 Safeguarding victims of domestic violence is a key mission for every member of our team.
 Today, we are delighted to congratulate and highlight family law attorney Jessica Ragno Sprague for living this value.
 Advocating on behalf of her client, a victim of domestic violence, Ms. Sprague successfully argued an appeal before the New Jersey Court of Appeals that has protected her client’s right to a full and fair final restraining order hearing.
 Read more